 Monte Sant’Angelo

-The town is known for the Sanctuary of San Michele Archangelo, a UNESCO World Heritage Site that attracts pilgrims from all over the world.
+The town is known for the Sanctuary of San Michele Archangelo, a UNESCO World Heritage Site that attracts pilgrims worldwide.
 The sanctuary is located on the top of a hill and offers stunning views of the surrounding countryside.

 Famous Archangel Michael pilgrimage church

-You can also visit the Castle of Monte Sant’Angelo, a medieval fortress that was built by the Normans in the 10th century.
+You can also visit the Castle of Monte Sant’Angelo, a medieval fortress built by the Normans in the 10th century.
 The castle offers a fantastic view of the town and the sea.

 Organised tours and trips in Monte Sant’Angelo